 Sometimes people wonder who might be my “heroes”.
 Well there’s been a lot of musicians who influenced me, but there are two who still have a more profound impact on me than others, who continue to inspire me, who never tire or bore me and whom I admire, and they are John Coltrane and Michael Brecker.

-And there were various (mostly British) groups from the 60s/70s that left strong impressions on me, like Pink Floyd, Genesis, Supertramp, Chicago, Electric Light Orchestra, The Doors, The Beatles, The Alan Parsons Project, The Police, Deep Purple, Status Quo, Dire Straits, …
+And there were various (mostly British and American) groups from the 60s/70s that left strong impressions on me, like Pink Floyd, Genesis, Supertramp, Chicago, Earth Wind & Fire, Electric Light Orchestra, The Doors, The Beatles, The Alan Parsons Project, The Police, Deep Purple, Status Quo, Dire Straits, …

 “The only objective of art is to touch.”
 Kandinsky.
 I couldn’t have said it any better…